learn-co-curriculum/dsc-recursive-functions/README.md

-We could also use a fairly simple for loop:
+You could also use a fairly simple for loop:

 ```python